You know, we have to do what's good for our party.

 We believe there must be a two-state solution for the sake of the stability in the region.

-Israel must be secure that Hamas and must not be in a position to commit terrorist acts against innocent people or or the people of Israel in particular.
+We believe very strongly as a first principle, Israel must be secure, that Hamas must not be in a position to commit terrorist acts against innocent people or the people of Israel in particular.

 We have to earn the re-elect.

-That is without any question, the right place to be in a democracy.
+That is without any question the right place to be in a democracy.

-You gotta earn the re-elect.
+You got to earn the re-elect.

 And so our job, you are correct.